I4VGen: Image as Free Stepping Stone for Text-to-Video Generation: Introduction

 \section{Introduction}

-Large-scale text-to-image models \cite{ramesh2021zero,balaji2022ediffi,ramesh2022hierarchical,yu2022scaling,nichol2022glide,feng2023dreamoving,gu2023matryoshka,saharia2022photorealistic,xue2023raphael,esser2021taming} have demonstrated the ability to generate diverse and high-quality images from extensive web-scale image-text pair datasets.
-Efforts to extend these models to text-to-video synthesis \cite{chen2023videocrafter1,guo2023animatediff,ho2022imagen,singer2023make,wang2023modelscope,wang2023lavie,zhou2022magicvideo,blattmann2023stable,girdhar2023emu,bao2024vidu} have involved leveraging video-text pairs and temporal modeling.
-However, video generation remains inferior to image generation in both quality and diversity due to the complex nature of spatio-temporal modeling and the limited size of video-text datasets, often an order of magnitude smaller than image-text datasets.
-This disparity results in videos that lack the visual realism and textual fidelity achieved in image synthesis.
-This paper explores enhancing video generation by integrating robust image generation techniques, focusing on two innovative insights:
+Recent advances in large-scale text-to-image diffusion models \citep{esser2021taming,balaji2022ediffi,ramesh2022hierarchical,nichol2022glide,saharia2022photorealistic,feng2023dreamoving,gu2023matryoshka,xue2023raphael} have demonstrated the capability to generate diverse and high-quality images from extensive web-scale image-text pair datasets.
+Efforts to extend these diffusion models to text-to-video synthesis \citep{ho2022imagen,zhou2022magicvideo,chen2023videocrafter1,singer2023make,wang2023modelscope,wang2023lavie,blattmann2023stable,girdhar2023emu,guo2023animatediff,bao2024vidu} have involved leveraging video-text pairs and temporal modeling.
+However, text-to-video generation remains inferior to image counterpart in terms of both quality and diversity, primarily due to the complex nature of spatio-temporal modeling and the limited size of video-text datasets, which are often an order of magnitude smaller than image-text datasets.

+This paper explores a novel video diffusion inference pipeline that leverages advanced image techniques to enhance pre-trained text-to-video diffusion models, focusing on the following two insights:

-\textbf{Image conditioning for text-to-video generation.} Recent approaches \cite{blattmann2023stable,zhang2023i2vgen,girdhar2023emu,chen2023videocrafter1,chen2023seine,li2023videogen,hu2023animate,yu2023animatezero} have adopted image-assisted text-to-video generation, where an initial image generation step significantly enhances video output quality.
+\textbf{Image conditioning for text-to-video generation.} Recent methods \citep{blattmann2023stable,zhang2023i2vgen,girdhar2023emu,chen2023seine,li2023videogen,hu2023animate} have adopted image-guided text-to-video generation, where an initial image generation step significantly enhances video output quality.
 This paradigm benefits from the strong capabilities of text-to-image models by using the generated images as detailed references for video synthesis.
-Despite its advantages, this method incurs high computational costs.
-Our approach builds on these insights but innovates by employing a training-free methodology to leverage existing text-to-image capabilities, thereby enhancing text-to-video generation performance without additional computational expense.
+While effective, these approaches incurs additional high training costs.
+This paper builds on this insight but innovates by designing a novel video diffusion inference pipeline to leverage image information, thereby enhancing text-to-video generation performance without additional training expense.